BitOne/php-meminfo/README.md

 Troubleshooting
 ---------------

-## "Call to undefined function" when calling meminfo_* functions
+## "Call to undefined function" when calling `meminfo_info_dump`
 It certainly means the extension is not enabled.

 Check the PHP Info output and look for the MemInfo data.

-To see the PHP Info output, just create a page calling the `phpinfo();` function, and load it from your browser, or call `php -i` from command line.
+To see the PHP Info output, just create a page calling the `phpinfo();` function, and load it from your browser, or call `php -i` from the command line.

 Credits
 -------